 - Bacon fat

-- Combine 100 ml of water, at 110°F, with one packet of instant yeast and 325g of all purpose flour along with 50g of sugar, 5g of salt, and 45g of unsalted butter at room temperature.
+- In a bowl, combine 100 ml of warm (110°F) water with one packet of instant yeast and 325g of the all purpose flour along with 50g of sugar, 5g of salt, and 45g of unsalted butter at room temperature.

 - Stir to combine before adding 300 ml of water and stirring to create a pancake batter like paste, and then add the remaining 325g of flour and stir until a shaggy dough forms.